-Students will advance their music reading and guitar playing.
-Students will work on technique, chords, scales, and improvisation all while building a repertoire of music from various styles.
-Ensemble music will be used.
-(3 hours)
+Individual guitar instruction at the advanced level.
+Students will work on technique, note reading, scales, chords, and improvisation all while building a repertoire of music from various styles.
+Course fee applies (1-2 hours)

-Prerequisite(s): MUS 132 or private guitar lessons and consent of the instructor.
+Prerequisite(s): Audition and consent of instructor.